faithdevops/Home_test-01/Readme.md

 **Configuring Multiple Environments**

 We can configure multiple environments by creating separate Kubernetes namespaces for each environment, such as staging and production.
-We can then deploy the same resources to each namespace with different configuration values, such as different database connection strings.
+We can then deploy the same resources to each namespace with different configuration values.Also, we can create a separate ConfigMaps for staging and production environments and then Modify the deployment manifest to use the ConfigMap data.

 **Auto-scaling based on Network Latency**

-To auto-scale the deployment based on network latency instead of CPU, we can use the Kubernetes Metrics Server.
-We can then create a custom metrics API that exposes network latency metrics and use these metrics to scale the deployment.
+To auto-scale the deployment based on network latency instead of CPU, we can use the Kubernetes Metrics Server and create a custom metrics API that will expose the network latency metrics and use these metrics to scale the deployment.
 However, this requires more advanced setup and is outside the scope of this exercise.

 **Conclusion**